Lua.ex

 Why this VM, not the others?

-Lua on the BEAM isn't new — but the developer experience is.
+Lua on the BEAM isn't new.
+The developer experience is.
 Here's the honest breakdown.

 Lua.ex this library Luerl Erlang-native C Lua via NIF/port native